-Ε Efficiency Correction Factor is the system efficiency (either centroid summed efficiency for all detectors, or individual detector contact efficiency) to the nuclide ( $E{nuc}$ ) or mixture of nuclides ( $E{mix}$ ) being monitored.
+Ε Efficiency Correction Factor is the system efficiency (either centroid summed efficiency for all detectors, or individual detector contact efficiency) to the nuclide (E{nuc}) or mixture of nuclides (E{mix}) being monitored.
 E is given by the contamination count rate in a given time and divided by the activity.
 E is determined by calibrating with a known radionuclide source, as detailed in Calibration for Other Nuclides (page 10-3).
 A Attenuation Factor is an allowance for attenuation of a background field by users being monitored.
 Values of A can be determined for each detector and body position by following the test procedure in Attenuation (page 5-46).
-DL Detection limit or Minimum Detectable Count Rate (cps) M Act Minimum Detectable Activity (variable unit) is the minimum Activity the system can detect within the calculated monitoring time.
+DL Detection limit or Minimum Detectable Count Rate (cps) M {Act} Minimum Detectable Activity (variable unit) is the minimum Activity the system can detect within the calculated monitoring time.
 It is very dependent on the programmed False Alarm rate and the prevailing background conditions and thus will continuously vary.
 The current Minimum Detectable Activity (MDA) may be viewed in Information (page 5-29) in the units specified in Options 1 (page 5-8).
 The MDA calculation is detailed in Minimum Detectable Activity (MDA) and High Background Criterion (page 6-8).
-R Act Activity of Contamination (variable unit) Background Update instrument is not monitoring a user, it will be g background. ground is monitored over 1 second check periods. cond period contributes to a rolling average of up to ds. backgrour buffered f backgrour aminated user approaching the PM12 may affect the nd of the instrument, background counts are pre- for 2 seconds before being incorporated into the main nd of the instrument.
-When a user is detected entering ment, these pre-buffered background counts are update tin Quick Bac When a no instrumen se the availability of the PM12, the background ne ( $t_B$ ) may be set to be dynamic, by utilizing the ckground option (see Quick Background (page 6-10)). ew background count rate needs to be acquired, the it will only stay out of service for as long as it takes to background that results in a count time lower than the maximum monitoring time $(T{max})$ set for the instrument.
-At this point, the instrument is capable of making measurements that meet the Probability of False Alarm and Detection criteria, albeit with a longer Actual Monitoring Time $(T{mon})$ than would be possible with a longer background counting time (t B ).
+R {Act} Activity of Contamination (variable unit) Background Update When the monitorin instrument is not monitoring a user, it will be g background.
+The backg Each 1 see 100 perioe ground is monitored over 1 second check periods. cond period contributes to a rolling average of up to ds.
+As a conta backgrour buffered f backgrour the instrue discarded aminated user approaching the PM12 may affect the nd of the instrument, background counts are pre- for 2 seconds before being incorporated into the main nd of the instrument.
+When a user is detected entering ment, these pre-buffered background counts are To increase update tim Quick Bace When a ne instrument acquire a se the availability of the PM12, the background ne (t_B) may be set to be dynamic, by utilizing the ckground option (see Quick Background (page 6-10)). ew background count rate needs to be acquired, the it will only stay out of service for as long as it takes to background that results in a count time lower than the maximum monitoring time (T{max}) set for the instrument.
+At this point, the instrument is capable of making measurements that meet the Probability of False Alarm and Detection criteria, albeit with a longer Actual Monitoring Time (T{mon}) than would be possible with a longer background counting time (t_B) .
 This technique will allow monitoring to re-commence earlier and as more background counts are subsequently acquired, monitoring times will fall.
 Because the FHT681 has an upper threshold that is typically configured as a "cosmic threshold", the gross counts are defined as counts in the energy band between the lower and upper thresholds.
 This is referred to as the gross counts window.
 Changing Background In relatively stable background conditions, 100 second "rolling average" accumulates an accurate background count.
 It is, however, slow to respond to sudden background disturbance and drift, making it is necessary to screen each count before incorporating it into the rolling average.
 Consequently to guard against inaccurate measurements and false alarms, the PM12 reads and checks the counts from each detector every second.
-A changing background conditions exists if either of the following conditions are true:- Any one detector count shows a $M\sigma$ change from the stored average for that channel: $ [B{av}-C_a] > M\sqrt{B{av}}$ where Bay is the rolling average for any one detector.
+A changing background conditions exists if either of the following conditions are true:- average for that channel:

-$$\left| \left[ B{av} - C_a \right] \right| \ge M \sqrt{B{av}}$$
+$$\left| \left[B{av} - C_a \right] \right| \ge M \sqrt{B{av}}$$ where Bay is the rolling average for any one detector.